Predestination - An In Depth Bible Study - Part 1

 There is not even one.”
 (Romans 3:10-12)

-In these verses, Paul quoted Scriptures from Psalm 14:1-3, Psalm 53:1-3 and Ecclesiastes 7:20 to describe the extent of man’s wickedness, and to emphasize that there is not one man who seeks God, not even one.
+In these verses, Paul quoted Scriptures from Psalm 14:1-3, Psalm 53:1-3 and Ecclesiastes 7:20 to describe the extent of man’s wickedness, and to emphasize that there is no one who seeks God, not even one.
 Paul then continued in this passage to quote several verses from the Psalms and Isaiah that speak of man’s wickedness and depravity.
 Since Paul taught us clearly that “there is none who seeks for God”, then God Himself must seek men if any from among them are to be reconciled to Him.

 Unregenerate Man is Dead in His Trespasses and Sins